 There are no unsacred places; there are only sacred places and desecrated places.Wendell Berry

 We are human.
-We forget, fall off, get distracted and are pulled off our plans.
+We forget, fall off, get distracted, and are pulled off our plans.
 Ritual brings us back, helps sets the stage, readies us to sit down and focus.
-Candles, incense, closing a door, a few deep breaths or kneeling in prayer; these rituals tell us we are about to have an experience, and maybe even help us get into the spirit.
+Candles, incense, closing a door, a few deep breaths, kneeling in prayer: these rituals tell us we are about to have an experience and maybe even help us get into the spirit.

 People also honor landmark events and anniversaries with regular observance and ritual.
-Time honored traditions are put in place because they are tried and true in helping us to remember what we are honoring.
-Here, too, the act or rite is not the essence, more-so the means to an end.
+Time-honored traditions are put in place because they are tried and true in helping us remember what we are honoring.
+Here, too, the act or rite is not just the essence but the means to an end.

 It is easy to write off many spiritual rituals as inane.
-I try to remind myself when I’m judging a spiritual practice as rote and thoughtless, that that is kinda the idea, to get out of our thoughts and into the center of our beings.
+I try to remind myself when I’m judging a spiritual practice (as rote, or thoughtless, or whatever) that that is essentially the idea: to get out of our thoughts and into the center of our beings.

-Do you have to recite 108 prayers of the rosary, or mantras with mala beads?
-Absolutely not–but maybe check it out and you will find out why that number sticks around.
-Then if that doesn’t work for you, try another way.
+Do you have to recite 108 prayers of the rosary or mantras with mala beads?
+No (but maybe check it out and you will find out why that number sticks around!).
+If that doesn’t work for you, try another way.

-In the course of the next 40+ days you will see that there are tons of different kinds of times, places and practices that work for each of us.
+In the course of the next 40+ days you will see that there are tons of different times, places, and practices that work for each of us.
 As my teacher Elesa says, “Be in the classroom of your life.”
 Observe what resonates and what doesn’t.
 Honor your instincts.
-If mornings work well for you, then mornings it is.
-Late-night, afternoon siesta, whatever works, just set aside some time each day to be mindful.
-A particular place where you have privacy at a particular time of day works best.
-It doesn’t need to be a cathedral with an altar, just somewhere you can be private.
-I’ve got unruly dogs and teenagers, so trust me, it’s not easy, but it’s possible.
-For me I have two spots; my third floor and my bedroom next to bed.
-I am not a morning person but middle age has set in and now I’m up with the birds.
+If mornings work well for you, then stick to mornings.
+Late night, afternoon siesta, whatever works: just set aside some time each day to be mindful.
+You don’t need a cathedral with an altar, but a particular place where you have privacy at a particular time of day works best.
+I’ve got unruly dogs and teenagers, so I know it’s not easy.
+But it’s possible.
+I have two spots: the third floor in my home and a place in my bedroom next to the bed.
+I’ve never been a morning person but middle age has set in and now I’m up with the birds.
 I’ve come to love it.

-Here’s the truth: My daily routine does change.
+And here’s the truth: my daily routine does change.
 Some days are better than others.
 I just need to keep practicing, even when I don’t feel like it.
 Especially then.
-Mornings have become fairly consistent; here’s how I start:
+Mornings have become fairly consistent.
+Here’s how I start:

-- I wake to my phone alarm and go right to my favorite daily inspiration from Fred Buechner that comes to my inbox at 6:00 a.m. sharp.
+- I wake to my phone alarm and immediately read my favorite daily inspiration from Fred Buechner, which comes to my inbox at 6AM sharp.
 Buechner is a Presbyterian minister and a gifted writer.
 His messages are profound and touch my heart.
-It’s an amazing way to start my day. http://www.frederickbuechner.com/blog
+It’s an amazing way to start my day.
+Check him out here.

-- I then do some form of meditation, either some movement on the floor of my bedroom or just listen to guided meditation.
-Depends on how cold it is.
-Then I sit for a few minutes, again depends on the temp; sometimes I talk myself into “sitting” in bed.
-That works less well.
-(Listen below to Sarah Blondin–the best!)
-Other practices are incorporated during the day but this is “my routine.”
+- Then, I meditate in some way: some movement on the floor of my bedroom or an audio guided meditation.
+(Depends how cold it is!)
+Then I sit for a few minutes.
+(Sometimes I talk myself into “sitting” in bed, which doesn’t work quite as well.)
+I incorporate other practices throughout the day, but this is “my routine.”

-- I highly recommend headphones as the best way to listen to these meditations; I do this in bed alot. (note: I sleep poorly, the technology is both a contributor and a savior to put on when I am sleepless.)
+- I highly recommend headphones as the best way to listen to these meditations.
+I do this in bed a lot.
+(I sleep poorly.
+The technology is both a contributor and a savior when I am sleepless.)

-- I have a journal I keep next to the bed.
-I recommend jotting down thoughts for each day.
-Write down experiences and gratitudes, it’ll enhance your 40 days.
-(Composition notebook from the drug store is my favorite journal.)
+- I keep a journal next to my bed.
+I recommend writing down thoughts for each day.
+Noticing experiences and gratitudes will enhance your 40 days.
+(A composition notebook from the drug store is my favorite journal.)
 We write so we know what we think.